Make an impact

 Summer workshop dates for the 2023 cohort are Saturday, June 3, 2023 through Saturday, June 10, 2023.
 Please ensure you are available to attend these program dates before you apply.

 Students are encouraged to apply for the Stelos Scholars after earning at least 30 college credits.
-To be eligible, students must have at least 4 remaining long semesters (fall, spring) at Texas State.
+To be eligible, students must have completed at least one full semester as a full-time student at TXST; and they must have at least 4 long semesters (fall, spring) remaining at Texas State.

 Students who are not already members of the Honors College will automatically become members upon selection as a Stelos Scholar.
 To learn more about the Honors College, and why you should join, visit our application information page.